tommarien/blog/source/_drafts/practice-makes-purrfect.md

 </div>
 ```

-Let's think about this for a while, normally i would advise to create a utility component `<AlertHeading />` for the heading but as there is no added behavior we will use a `string` property:
+Let's think about this for a while, normally i would advise to create a utility component `<AlertHeading />` for the heading, but as there is no added behavior a `string` property looks like a match.

 ```tsx
 import React, { ReactNode } from 'react';